-Durango history began with its earliest residents were the Ancestral Puebloans of over 2,500 years ago.
+Durango's earliest residents were the Ancestral Puebloans, over 2,500 years ago.
 These ancient people enjoyed rich, fertile soil and abundant wildlife resources before moving to the mesas in the south and west of Durango, an area now encompassed by the Mesa Verde National Park.
 For thousands of years, they made their homes in rock shelters and pithouses, but the Puebloan culture mysteriously disappeared by the 1300s.
-Centuries later, the Ute Indians arrived to hunt and fish in the lands around Durango, sheltering in the abandoned cities left by the ancient Puebloans.
+Centuries later, the Ute Tribe arrived to hunt and fish in the lands around Durango, sheltering in the abandoned cities left by the ancient Puebloans.

 Durango's Railroad Impact

 The turn of the century was the beginning of the tourist economy as travelers began to discover Durango and the Animas Valley as a vacation destination.
-In addition to interest in the Silverton Branch and the scenery of the area, the creation of Mesa-Verde National Park in 1906 greatly increased travel to Durango.
+In addition to interest in the Silverton Branch and the scenery of the area, the creation of Mesa Verde National Park in 1906 greatly increased travel to Durango.
 During the Great Depression, however, Durango suffered along with the rest of the country.
 With the onset of World War Two, Durango supported the war efforts through farming and mining activities.
 During the 1950s, as the town was again in an economic boom, Fort Lewis College was opened in Durango and went from a two-year agricultural school to the four-year college it is today.
-In 1965, Purgatory ski resort opened in the mountains north of Durango.
-The opening of Fort Lewis College and Purgatory ski resort, now called Durango Mountain Resort, helped to solidify Durango’s longstanding identity as a vacation destination for guests of the Rocky Mountain state.
+In 1965, Purgatory Ski Resort opened in the mountains north of Durango.
+The opening of Fort Lewis College and Purgatory Resort helped to solidify Durango’s longstanding identity as a vacation destination for guests of the Rocky Mountain state.

 Today, Durango is a haven to outdoor enthusiasts.
-Hunting, bicycling– both mountain and road, hiking, fishing, skiing, ice climbing, snowshoeing entice exuberant visitors to the Durango area year after year.
+Hunting, biking-- both mountain and road, hiking, fishing, skiing, rock climbing, and snowmobiling entice exuberant visitors to the Durango area year after year.